SD-github21/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-#### First, a "Year" variable was created in the Kickstarter table by entering the following formula: =YEAR(S2), where S2 referenced the column containing the "Launch Date" data.
+#### A series of steps were completed to conduct an analysis of outcomes based on launch date.
+First, a "Year" variable was created in the Kickstarter table by entering the formula "=YEAR(S2)", where S2 referenced the column containing the "Date Conversion Created" data.
 This variable converted the date a campaign was launched into a simpler unit of data, i.e. the year the date occurred.
 Second, a pivot table was then initiated within Excel as the following images indicate:

 ![image](https://user-images.githubusercontent.com/85533099/130171754-5cf968bb-9060-4e9d-9b23-7b67960f1d26.png)